-- Include the names of the lead applicant and the partner applicant (public safety and mental health agencies); if applicable, the target population and the proposed number of individuals the applicant plans to serve; the jurisdiction's population and demographic characteristics; a brief description of how the applicant plans to address the problem; and the amount of federal funding requested. - Indicate whether the applicant is a previous recipient of JMHCP grant funds and include the award number. - Include a list of proposed subcontractors, if applicable.
+- In one sentence, identify if a program-specific priority area will be addressed in the application (as addressed in the prior Program-specific Priority Areas section). - Include the names of the lead applicant and the partner applicant (justice and mental health agencies); if applicable, the target population and the proposed number of individuals the applicant plans to serve; the jurisdiction's population and demographic characteristics; a brief description of how the applicant plans to address the problem; and the amount of federal funding requested. - Indicate whether the applicant is a previous recipient of JMHCP grant funds and include the award number.

+· Include a list of proposed subcontractors, if applicable